How Effective Are CBD Topicals for Pain Management

 CBD topicals such as CBD muscle balm are marketed as an effective way to treat acute pain.
 But to get the real picture, you must turn to scientific studies.
 One of the most widely acknowledged research papers on CBD for pain management was published by the National Academies of Sciences.

 They looked at the effects of CBD on adults with chronic pain and concluded that patients treated with CBD were more likely to see a reduction in pain.
-But it wasn’t all conclusive, and there were still some inconclusive points in the research.
+But it wasn’t all conclusive, and the research still had some inconclusive points.

 One research studied the impact of CBD on rats with arthritis.
-They administered topical formulation to measure the effectiveness.
-They concluded that rats given a higher concentration of CBD experienced a lower level of inflammation than those that received lower dosages.
+They administered topical formulation to measure its effectiveness.
+They concluded that rats given a higher concentration of CBD experienced a lower level of inflammation than those who received lower dosages.

-But such research holds less importance when it comes to treating humans.
+However, such research holds less importance when it comes to treating humans.
 So, more research is necessary to say with confidence that CBD reduces pain in patients.
-But the limited research so far has been promising, and people are reporting eased pain after using CBD topicals.
+However, the limited research so far has been promising, and people are reporting eased pain after using CBD topicals.

 CBD Topicals for Pain Management: Type of CBD to Use

 There are two ways you can use CBD.
-One is by taking orally, and the other by applying on the skin.
-You can swallow the product in the form of CBD Gel Capsules, liquid, or food items.
+One is by taking it orally, and the other is by applying it on the skin.
+You can swallow the product as CBD Gel Capsules, liquid, or food items.

 It is then absorbed into your bloodstream via the digestive tract.
 Liquid CBD is absorbed quicker than capsules.
 CBD lotions and balms can be applied directly to the skin.
-If you’re experiencing joint or knee pain, the lotions might be more effective than pills.
+The lotions might be more effective than pills if you’re experiencing joint or knee pain.

 You can also inhale CBD by using a vaporizer.
 You can inhale vapor oil or chemical byproducts of the cannabis plant.
 Each has its effects and limitations, and you should select the best one by consulting with a physician.

 If you’re experiencing acute, chronic pain, then it’s worth trying CBD topical to see if they’re helpful in your case.
-But you need to ensure that you have no other conditions that the CBD compounds can potentially interact with.
+But you must ensure that you have no other conditions with which the CBD compounds can potentially interact.
 Lastly, always purchase pure and genuine CBD products.

 I Need More